njha02/fission/README.md

 A project manager written in python; it simplifies submitting pipeline jobs for your samples either on a supercomputing cluster or on your local computer.
 ```

+Run the build.sh script, and you're finished!

+```
+cd ../../;
+bash build.sh;
+```

 Congratulations!
 You now have your own personal website!
 Open it up and check it out!

-```
-cd ../..;
-open myweb/html/index.html
-```
+`open myweb/html/index.html`

 Produced by [Nishant Jha][my website].